govCMS/govCMS-d8site/docroot/themes/custom/govcms_uikit_base/STARTERKIT/README.md

 ## Installation

-The Cog theme is set up to utilize the `base => sub-theme` relationship.
+The govCMS uikit base theme is set up to utilize the `base => sub-theme` relationship.
 The steps below will create your custom sub-theme that is cloned from `STARTERKIT/` folder, along with installing the proper dependencies to setup in a matter of minutes.
 This approach supports release updates, in addition to providing source references for required and optional pieces.

-### Create Cog Sub-Theme
+### Create govCMS Sub-Theme

 * In your `themes/` directory create the `contrib/` and `custom/` directories
 * Download Cog into the `themes/contrib` folder and enable using `drush en cog`